 Morocco is a promising team, but it would take something truly spectacular for them to lift the World Cup trophy.

 Morocco will meet Belgium, Croatia, and Canada in Group F, and they are the outright group underdogs along with Canada.
-Both nations are priced at 12/1 (+1200) to win the group.
+Morocco is priced at 15/2 (+750) to win the group.